What we do

-Over the last fourteen years, we’ve invested in high-quality research projects such as the RSRT Gene Therapy and MECP2 Consortia, which have led to the gene therapy programs in clinical trials today.
+Since then, we’ve raised over £10 million, investing in high-quality research projects such as the RSRT Gene Therapy and MECP2 Consortia, as well as in the work of individual labs at the University of Edinburgh.
+Progress in these research programs has led to the gene therapy programs in clinical trials today.

 We provide families with health information and resources and help connect them to UK Rett syndrome clinics.